sotkonstantinidis/testcircle/docs/index.rst

 .. toctree::
     :maxdepth: 2
-    :glob:

-    development/*
+    development/installation
+    development/deployment
+    development/django

-QCAT is currently under development.
+QCAT is currently under heavy development.
 If you are interested in the progress of the development, have a look at the issues on the `Redmine`_ page of the project.
 Or see the `List of ToDo's`_ for open issues.